 As a parent, you want your children to have the best home possible.
 But you must not disregard your own happiness either.
 You will need to carefully balance the two, as that will provide your family with both a great home and a healthy atmosphere.
-If you are considering a relocation to Long Island, you might want to consider all the pros and cons of doing so.
-Before you hire one of the state to state moving companies, you want to ensure that you are making the right decision.
+If you are considering a relocation from Texas to Long Island, you might want to consider all the pros and cons of doing so.
+Before you hire one of the moving companies state to state, you want to ensure that you are making the right decision.
 And that is what this article is going to be all about, explaining what it’s like living in Long Island as a parent.

 Pros and cons of living in Long Island as a parent